 The Real Power Players in Slang Translation

 A translator might translate and introduce a new slang word into a language, but it’s the language’s speakers who will decide if that word stays or goes.
-Despite what the people at OED might argue, the people are the real power players when deciding word use — like word invention, slang’s success is a popularity contest.
+The general public is the real power players when deciding word use — like word invention, slang’s success is a popularity contest.

 So when it comes down to it, translators have a lot of freedom when deciding how to convey slang, be it a direct adaptation or a totally new word creation like the Ukrainian “dulya,” slang for “force quit” (Read this BBC article for the word’s hilarious history).

 But whether or not their slang translation will stick is a question that can only be answered with time.